Reviews You Can Rely On

 You can easily fit a slider pad, a Makita fan, a kneepad, two pairs of shoes, a chalk bucket, snacks, and an extra layer without too much trouble.
 The pocket flap also makes it super easy to attach another pad of the same size to the back of this pad, making it fast and simple to carry in two pads.

-organic full pad - the organic full's pocket flap makes attaching two pads to carry as...
+organic full pad - the pocket flap makes it easy to attach two pads for carrying.

 Credit: Buck Yedor